 In accordance with CMS guidelines for hospital pricing transparency, Bonner General Health is required to provide a display of at least 300 of our “shoppable services” that a health care consumer can schedule in advance.
-Please click HERE for our price estimator tools.
+Please click HERE for our price estimator tools and chargemaster.

 If You Have Questions